-- 1. The employee shall refund the enhanced remuneration of leave hours if he resigns upon his own request or is dismissed, within six months after termination of the parental leave, without any rights to dismissal benefit or disability pension. - 2.
+- 1. The employee shall refund the enhanced remuneration of leave hours if he resigns upon his own request or is dismissed, during the parental leave or within six months after termination of the parental leave, without any rights to dismissal benefit or disability pension. - 2.
 The refund as meant in the previous paragraph is reduced by 1/6th of the total sum, for each month that employment has continued after termination of the enhanced parental leave.